 Here is how to cook rice with a rice cooker.
 It is dead easy.
 I got a Vonshef 1.8 L rice cooker in which I had for years.
-It is automatic rice cooker which means it cooks by itself.
+It is an automatic rice cooker which means it cooks by itself.

-It is so much more convenient compare to cooking on the hob steaming method.
+It is so much more convenient compared to cooking on the hob steaming method.
 That was how I was thought in my domestic science class in secondary school.
 It is possible but you will have to watch it like a hawk.
 With a busy young family no chance of doing that.

 This post does contain affiliate links which means I earn a small commission at no cost to you should you decide to click thru and make a sale.
 For more information about it click here

 I love being in love with my rice cooker from Vonshef that I got a year or two back on eBay.
 They do have it on their website but a different model.
 Here is the link to it.
 They do free delivery to the UK mainland.
 This model is 1.8 litre which might a bit big for small families.
 However, cooked rice is freezer able for up to 3 months.
 In order to make fried rice of any kind, you will need to use fridge cool rice rather than just ready cooked rice.
 As it’s still warm and once fried it will go mush and soggy.

 Advantages of using a rice cooker

 By having a rice cooker one can obtain the nice cooked fluffy rice that you get from Indian or Chinese or Asian restaurants.
 Yes it will cook all types of rice.
 It depends how much you put it and who type of texture you want to achieve.
 Of course the end result depends on the type of rice and how much water you put in.
 I have recently made a blog post on making chicken rice.
 And that is how I got an idea for this blog post.
 Cooked rice can go with any stir fries.
 It makes a great accompaniment with them.
 Here is a link to my water bamboo stir fry recipe.

 I am using a 2 litres rice cooker which is enough to feed a family of 4-6 adults.
 It’s all depending on the portion size.